 Since she is the only user we have given access to, another email address, even if eligible for access via the SSO, would not have access to the page:

-Granular access and the Streaming Manager for Enterprise (SME) page
+Granular access and the Enterprise Video Streaming (EVS) page

-For example, we can see two Channels in this SME account: the sales team channel, and the support team channel.
+For example, we can see two channels in this IBM Enterprise Video Streaming account: the sales team channel, and the support team channel.